ZeakOptimistic/Vinuni-DB-Inventory-System-The-Fool/README.md

 ## 👥 Team Members and Roles

-> Update this table with your real info.

 | Name                   | Email                    | Role                 |
 |------------------------|--------------------------|----------------------|
 | Tran Quang Khai (you)  | 23khai.tq@vinuni.edu.vn  | Software Developer   |